tranalex099/61040-portfolio/assignments/assignment1.md

 - Last Minute Openings — If a match suddenly has free time, they can broadcast a “free now” status to active matches, reducing delays caused by overplanning.

 ### Maintaining Friendships: Forgetting to Reach Out
-- Micro-Bids — Quick, low-friction actions (like sending a “thinking of you,” photo, or meme) that keep the connection alive between longer conversations.
+- Micro-Bids — Quick, low-friction actions (like sending a “thinking of you,” photo, or meme) to keep the connection alive between longer conversations.
+Can build a profile of them to recommend things they would like to see that ran across during your browsing or scrolling.
 - Friend Check-In Reminders — Gentle nudges to reach out at chosen intervals.
 - Friendship Balance Meter — Shows who you’ve reached out to recently vs. who you may be neglecting, helping even out effort.